AaronBunch/MazeSolver/README.md

 maze.solve_maze()
 ```
 The maze file should be a text file with lines of equal length, and exactly one
 start and one destination character.
-By default '0' -> wall, '1' -> path, 'S' ->
+By default '0' -> wall, '1' -> path, 'S'
-start, and 'D' -> destination.
+-> start, and 'D' -> destination.
 These defaults can be changed with keyword
 arguments when the MazeSolver object is instantiated.
 The maze should be
 completely bordered by wall.
 If a border wall is missing, one is silently added.
 See test mazes, 'test_maze_10\*.txt', in this repository.
-Maze templates of
+Maze templates are
-various sizes are provided.
+provided.

 The solve_maze() method returns the original maze marked with the shortest path
 from start to finish.
 As a progress indicator, it prints to the screen the path
 length of each solution as it finds it, or an asterisk indicating a spurious
-solution (no path from start to destination). 'ms' means that the maximum number
+solution (no path from start to destination).
-of steps was reached while looking for a loop.
-This typically indicates that the
-walker has been caught in an infinite loop (a looping path with no branches).
-But it may also mean that the maze is very complex, and max_steps should be
-increased.

 After solve_maze() is called, the MazeSolver object has the following attributes: